Yes, virtual credit cards are generally safe and can offer added security compared to physical cards.

 - Not ideal for reservations: When you make a hotel reservation with a virtual card, it can be difficult to match your payment method during check-in.
 Hotels typically require a physical card upon arrival, so using a virtual card may require additional confirmation, like contacting your bank.

-Several banks offer virtual credit card numbers for added security when shopping online.
+Several financial institutions offer virtual credit card numbers for added security when shopping online.
 Capital One provides virtual numbers through its Eno assistant, while Citi offers Virtual Account Numbers for secure transactions.
 U.S. Bank has the Instant Card for business users, and Bank of America provides Virtual Travel Cards for corporate expenses.

 American Express offers virtual card numbers through its integration with Android devices and Google Chrome as a browser extension.